madlambda/nash/README.md

 # Security

-The PID 1 of every namespace created by `nash` is a nash rpc server.
+The PID 1 of every namespace created by `nash` is the same nash binary reading commands from the parent shell via unix socket.
 It allows the parent namespace (the script that creates the namespace) to issue commands inside the child namespace.
-Today the communication is done via unix socket and it's not secure yet.
+In the current implementation the unix socket communication is not secure yet.

 # Want to contribute?